-For starters, the Trump administration’s tax code change wasn’t popular with many employees who felt gypped on their refunds.
+For starters, President Donald Trump administration’s tax code change wasn’t popular with many employees who felt cheated on their refunds.
 As a result, it’s conceivable that in the future, a liberal or progressive administration will try to make things right.
 If I know anything about the government, whoever’s in charge will probably screw it up.

 But the more important catalyst for HRB stock is the gig economy.
 With many Americans making the shift from W-2 employees to 1099 workers, they will incur significant tax reporting changes.
 For 1099 rookies, it may be an overwhelming transition.
 However, H&R Block is here to help, so speculators shouldn’t ignore it when it comes to considering stocks to buy.

 As we dive deeper into the information age, the commodity that is most important isn’t necessarily physical but digital.
 I’m referring to data.

 Every day, we transmit data through the internet.
 Further, companies pay big money for it as it holds the key to our consumption behaviors.
 But making sense of all this data is a difficult task.
 And that’s where Splunk comes in.

 While most tech firms talk about big data, Splunk consolidates vast and seemingly disparate information into actionable advice.
 Called the Data-to-Everything Platform, this powerful system allows Splunk’s clients to make well-informed decisions.
 Further, the platform facilitates real-time data acquisition, giving clients tactical capabilities.
 Essentially, SPLK stock runs on harnessing the potential of the digital age.

 Earlier, though, I felt that SPLK stock was running a little too hot.
 Clearly, I was wrong when shares spiked in November of last year.
 However, due to the broader panic, Splunk has lost some of its momentum.
 This is giving investors a chance to buy on the dip.